Montgomery Water Quality at a Glance

 Frequently Asked Questions

-The most concerning issue is disinfection byproducts: haloacetic acids at 451 times above health guidelines and trihalomethanes at 182 times above recommended levels.
-These cancer-causing chemicals form when chlorine treatment reacts with organic matter.
-Additionally, PFAS “forever chemicals,” radioactive radium, and chromium-6 are all present at concerning levels.
+The most serious issues are disinfection byproducts — haloacetic acids at 451x above EWG health guidelines and trihalomethanes at 182x above recommended levels.
+These cancer-linked chemicals form during chlorine treatment of Alabama River water.
+PFAS “forever chemicals,” radioactive radium, and chromium-6 are additional concerns.
+For households with pregnant women, infants, or immunocompromised individuals, a certified filtration system is strongly recommended.

-What are the biggest concerns with Montgomery’s water?
+What are the biggest concerns with Montgomery’s water in 2026?

 What water filtration is recommended for Montgomery residents?

-• Activated Carbon Filters: Effective at reducing trihalomethanes, haloacetic acids, and chloroform from disinfection byproducts
+• Activated Carbon Filters: Effective at reducing trihalomethanes, haloacetic acids, chloroform, and chlorite

-• Point-of-Use Systems: Install filters at kitchen taps for drinking and cooking water as a minimum protection measure
+• Point-of-Use Systems: Install at the kitchen tap as a minimum protection measure for drinking and cooking water

-Look for NSF-certified systems specifically rated for the contaminants detected in Montgomery’s water supply.
+Look for NSF/ANSI 58 certification (RO) or NSF/ANSI 53 (carbon) for systems specifically tested against the contaminants present in Montgomery’s water supply.

 How do I contact Montgomery Water Works?